hphelion/documentation/commercial/GA1/commercial.install-GA-vsa.md

 	<!---Our managed DNS service, based on the OpenStack Designate project, is engineered to help you create, publish, and manage your DNS zones and records securely and efficiently to either a public or private DNS server network.

-	For detailed installation intructions, see [DNSaaS Beta Installation and Configuration](/helion/openstack/ga/install/dnsaas/).-->
+	For detailed installation intructions, see [DNSaaS Installation and Configuration](/helion/openstack/ga/install/dnsaas/).-->

 <!---[Sirius CLI](/helion/openstack/ga/sirius-cli/) **OPTIONAL**-->